 – Some members were of the opinion that implementing the proposal set out in this contribution was not necessary in the context of the current mandate of the EG-ITRs and could also strain Secretariat resources that are limited.

-– Some members supported the value of the contribution and expressed the importance for the Secretariat to conduct the exercise requested in the contribution related to the update of the documents listed in it, given that the ITRs are one of the basic texts of the ITU and the activities proposed are essential to further the implementation of its objectives.
+– Some members supported the value of the contribution and expressed the importance for the Secretariat to conduct the exercise requested in the contribution related to the update of the documents listed in it, given that the ITRs are one of the basic texts of the ITU and the activities proposed are essential to further discussions related to the consideration of issues relating to the ITRs, including their review, and the expenditure of resources for which cannot be considered excessive in the view of the statutory nature for the ITU of such activities.

 – The contribution was noted.